fooof-tools/fooof/README.rst

 - the `issues board <https://github.com/fooof-tools/fooof/issues>`_ for topics relating to code updates, bugs, and fixes
 - the `development page <https://github.com/fooof-tools/Development>`_ for discussion of potential major updates to the module

-When interacting with this project, please follow the `contribution guidelines <https://github.com/fooof-tools/fooof/blob/master/CONTRIBUTING.md>`_ and follow the
+When interacting with this project, please use the `contribution guidelines <https://github.com/fooof-tools/fooof/blob/master/CONTRIBUTING.md>`_ and follow the
 `code of conduct <https://github.com/fooof-tools/fooof/blob/master/CODE_OF_CONDUCT.md>`_.